Guide

 Frequently Asked Questions

 Yes.
 A belated return can be filed up to December 31 of the assessment year.
 You will pay a late fee (Rs.
 1,000 to Rs.
-5,000) and lose the ability to carry forward any losses.
+5,000) and lose the ability to carry forward losses.
 After December 31, filing is generally not possible without special circumstances.

 Book this service on Ollvy